Introducing Edgio Applications v7Find out what's new.

 • A rate limit defined within a rate rule is exceeded.

-Edgio Security will only generate alerts for rules that run in audit mode.
+Rules that run in audit mode are restricted to alerting.
 This enforcement action cannot be customized.

 Rate rules and Bot Manager may only run in production mode.
 You cannot run them in audit mode.